[IMAGE] "From the Footplate" - SteamRanger's Enthusiast Website

 Click [IMAGE] to read that page.

-The overall affairs and property of the Division and SteamRanger will be managed by an Executive with four officer bearers elected bi-annually from and by the ARHS (SA) membership.
+The management structure of the ARHS was significantly altered several years ago and the overall affairs and property of the Division and SteamRanger are now managed by an Executive with four officer bearers elected bi-annually from and by the ARHS (SA) membership.
 In recognition of the essential support we receive from the SA Government, representatives of the SA Tourism Commission and Transport SA are ex-officio advisory menbers, not necessarily attending all meetings.

 [IMAGE] Elected Executive Committee members are;